domschl/WinSteamOnMac/README.md

 brew86 install --cask --no-quarantine gcenx/wine/game-porting-toolkit
 ```

-This installs a graphical Application "Game Porting Toolkit" based on the old working binaries that opens a pre-configured terminal with all the game-porting tools.
+This installs a macOS Application "Game Porting Toolkit" based on the old working binaries that opens a pre-configured terminal with all the game-porting tools.
 Go to macOS 'Applications' and open "Game Porting Toolkit".
 In the terminal window that gets started by the application, enter:

 `wine winecfg`